speedsticko/til/mobile/ios-background-processing.md

 A seperate daemon process runs your download and upload tasks.
 When the tasks are completed your app is launched in the background to perform some housekeeping.
 Since it's a seperate process the only way to share data in your tasks is through the file system (i.e. nsurlsessionsd can't access your app's memory).

+Tips for testing from Quinn “The Eskimo!”: https://forums.developer.apple.com/thread/14855

 4. Background processing